 WG Conclusion: All rights, responsibilities and obligations for registrants as well as those of accredited P/P service providers would need to be clearly communicated in the P/P registration agreement, including a provider’s obligations in managing those rights and responsibilities and any specific requirements applying to transfers and renewals of a domain name.
 In particular, all accredited P/P service providers must disclose to their customers the conditions under which the service may be terminated in the event of a transfer of the domain name, and how requests for transfers of a domain name are handled.
 Further details as to minimum requirements for rights, responsibilities and obligations may need to be developed.

-The WG also recommends that it be mandatory for all accredited P/P service providers to relay to their customers any notices required under the RAA or an ICANN Consensus Policy (see the main text under Category E in this Section 7 for additional recommendations regarding relay).
+The WG also recommends that it be mandatory for all accredited P/P service providers to Relay to their customers any notices required under the RAA or an ICANN Consensus Policy (see the main text under Category E in this Section 7 for additional recommendations regarding Relay).

 In addition, the WG recommends the following as best practices for accredited P/P service providers: